orca-zhang/influxdb-cpp/README.md

     - 3rd parameter `precision` of `field()` is optional for floating point value, and default precision is `2`.
     - `usr` and `pwd` is optional for authorization.

-- The series to be send are like:
+- The series sent is:

     ```
     foo,k=v,x=y x=10i,y=10.30,y=10.35,b=t 1512722735522840439